SkoClem/invasive-plant-imager/backend_usage.md

 This guide explains how to use the invasive plant imager backend API from a TypeScript React frontend.

+## Persistent Image Storage

+Images uploaded by authenticated users are stored in Firebase Cloud Storage when configured, ensuring availability across devices and deployments.
+To enable:

+- Set `FIREBASE_STORAGE_BUCKET` in the backend environment (e.g., `your-project-id.appspot.com`).
+- Provide Firebase Admin credentials via `FIREBASE_SERVICE_ACCOUNT_JSON` or `FIREBASE_SERVICE_ACCOUNT_PATH`.

+If Cloud Storage is not configured, the backend falls back to local JSON file storage under `backend/user_images/`, which is not durable in serverless environments.

 ## API Endpoint

 ### Analyze Plant Image